hwanglab/tcga_tmb_prediction/README.md

 ## Usages:
 -- step00: pre-processing during our project develompent, you do not need to run this folder for repeating our studies

--- step01: we trained svm classifier to detect tumor regions
+-- step01: we trained svm classifier to detect tumor regions.
+If you want to check how we trained svm tumor detectors, you could start from this folder.
+Otherwise you can skip this folder.

+-- step02: input the .svs whole slides images, we detect and save selected tumor tiles by ap clustering.

+-- step03: extract feaures from selected tumor tiles

+-- step04: tmb prediction classifications

+-- step05: generate heatmaps and compute entropy

+-- step06: generate tmb prediction roc curves

+-- step07: generate km curves